Master Instructor Certification Course (MICC)

 MICC Program Overview

-Orientation and Training Needs Assessment Workshop (24-hours)
+Orientation & Training Needs Assessment Workshop (24-hours)

-The Orientation and Training Needs Assessment (TNA) Workshop is designed to provide the student with clarity on the overall MICC process and prepare them to launch into the TNA process.
-During this workshop, students will begin formal work on a Training Needs Assessment (TNA) document in support of their course project.
-This will include research, interviews with subject matter experts and other methods designed to provide data necessary for a full training needs assessment.
+The Training Needs Assessment (TNA) Workshop is the first in person workshop.
+During this workshop, students will have a more robust orientation to the overall program and begin formal work on a Training Needs Assessment (TNA) document for their course project.
+This will include analyzing research, interpreting interviews with subject matter experts and evaluating any other data collected to create a full training needs assessment.

 Progress Workshop #1 (24-hours)